 • Less private and less cosy than a tent

-• Much more likely to get wet if it rains (and there is also less cover for your gear)
+• You are much more likely to get wet if it rains (and there is also less cover for your gear)

 • Noticeably colder